Norman Schwarzkopf Jr.: Operation Desert Storm

 Within 90 hours, his force had destroyed 42 of 50 Iraqi Army divisions at a cost of about 125 killed and 200 wounded among American troops, and about 482 killed, 458 wounded among all of the coalition.
 He ordered his forces to destroy as much Iraqi armor and equipment as possible to ensure the weakening of Iraq's offensive capability in the near term.
 White House chief of staff John Sununu suggested that should the cease-fire take effect at 5 a.m. on 28 February, it would be possible to name the conflict "The Hundred Hour War".
 Powell agreed and talked with Schwarzkopf, who pointed out that it would also make it a "Five Day War".

 Schwarzkopf, who had ordered a media blackout during the ground offensive, finally appeared before journalists on 27 February to explain his strategy.
 On 3 March, he arrived in Kuwait City to survey the aftermath of the Iraqi occupation and negotiate a ceasefire with Iraqi military leaders and to work out the return of prisoners of war on both sides.
 With this in place, he then began the process of overseeing U.S. troops returning from the conflict.

-For his services during the war, Schwarzkopf was welcomed back to America with a large parade down Broadway in New York, along with other honors.
+For his services during the war, Schwarzkopf was welcomed back to America with a parade down Broadway in New York, along with other honors.
 He became the only person to receive the Distinguished Service Medal from the Army, Navy, Air Force and Coast Guard.
-Schwarzkopf led a highly publicized homecoming parade in Washington, DC, on 8 June 1991, where he was greeted by Bush amid thousands of onlookers.
-His accomplishments were praised very differently from commanders who returned from the Vietnam and Korean Wars.
+Schwarzkopf also led a highly publicized homecoming parade in Washington, D.C., on 8 June 1991, where he was greeted by Bush amid thousands of onlookers.
+His reception differed markedly from that of commanders who returned from the Vietnam and Korean Wars.
 He became an instant national celebrity and the source of great curiosity by the general public.
 He was quick to award praise and medals to the troops, part of what he saw as restoring pride in the US armed forces after the Vietnam War.